-Are you from the United States?
+Are you in the United States?
 Unfortunately due to customs & shipping issues I don't repair items form the US.
 Suggest you contact: Jon Gibson, Gibsonpewter.com , Frank Powell, antiquepewter.com. or Wayne Hilt, hiltpewter.com (primarily restoration on period pieces).

 Do you have a valued piece that is damaged?